RobotDegilim/ME461_LABS/README.md

 ## Recommended Work Flow

 For the best team work experience, create a Github Organization account and create your own fork of the repo.
-This way you will be able to collaborate without having to meet physically.
+This way you will be able to collaborate in an online fashion and share your work easily with other team members.

 ## Building Using DOCKER CLI

 ME461 students are recommended to use the convenience method outlined above.
-Curious students are encouraged to read the docker file, understand it, and then do everything through the terminal
+Curious students are encouraged to read the docker file, understand it, and then do everything through the terminal.

-- To build the docker container navigate to .Dockerfile directory and run ```docker build -t me461_labs -f ./labs.Dockerfile .```
+- To build the docker container (create an image) navigate to .Dockerfile directory and run ```docker build -t me461_labs -f ./labs.Dockerfile .```

-- To first create the container ``` docker run fill this part later```
+- To run the docker container (instantiate and image) run the ```<path>/util/build_container_instance.sh``` script.

+## Launching the Game

+- To spawn a turtlebot and a camera in Gazebo run ```ros2 launch sokoban gazebo_launch.py world:="<world_name>.world"```.
+The camera stream is published on the topic `world_cam/image_raw`

+- Note that the world argument defaults to empty.world.
+The following worlds are available as of currently:
+    1. empty.world
+    2. easymode_v1.world
+    3. model1_v1.world
+    4. model2_v2.world

-### TO DO LIST
+## TO DO LIST
+1. Add ability to build in diff paths in the script
+2. port second(spawninig scripts) package
+3.